Sylvaner/LayoutInspector/README.md

 1. Download the plugin [LayoutInspector_1.0.0.201406211518.jar](https://github.com/Sylvaner/LayoutInspector/blob/master/LayoutInspector_1.0.0.201406211518.jar).
 2. Copy this file in the plugin directory of your Eclipse installation.
 3. Right click on the folder you want to scan.
+Layout Inspector -> Inspect this folder.
 4. See the result in the view.

 Licence